Unit 6 - Practice Quiz

 48 In the Miller-Orr model, if the cash balance hits the Upper Control Limit, the firm should:

-A. Sell securities to raise cash
+A. Buy securities to reduce cash

 B. Do nothing